riverita16/SHPE-Jr-Conference-2025/README.md

     - These authenticate you to the API
     - Note: These should not be shared and are usually not stored in plaintext

-### How it works
+### How it works (it is ok if some or all of this does not make a lot of sense yet)
-You are provided with a Python class called Spot that makes working with the Spotify Web API simpler.
+You are provided with a Python class called Spot that makes working with the Spotify Web API (databases) simpler.
 Once we authenticate a user, we can make requests to the API and get and manipulate data from their account.

 We use **Flask** to host a server on the localhost, your computer's network, that the Spotify API will use to communicate with your app.

 To **GET** information from the API, you make a request to an endpoint.
-An endpoint is where specific data is stored.
+An **endpoint** is where specific data is stored.

 The reference section of the [Web API Documentation](https://developer.spotify.com/documentation/web-api) contains every endpoint you may need to develop your app.
 Take some time to understand the documentation and how to get different types of data.